 How to become a proprietary trader

 If the last section hasn’t scared you off, then maybe proprietary trading is a good fit for you.
-There’s a difference between prop trading jobs and joining a prop trading company as an independent trader.
+There’s a difference between prop trading jobs at a Wall Street prop firm and joining a Main Street prop trading company as a funded trader.

 As I’ve mentioned before, a prop trading job is often extremely difficult to land and usually comes about through college or business school recruiters who go after the best students of math and finance.

-But literally, anyone can join the growing legion of independent proprietary traders by finding a prop shop that offers capital for a monthly fee or will offer you an account after you pass a trading evaluation.
+But literally, anyone can join the growing legion of independent proprietary traders by finding a prop firm that offers capital for a one-time or monthly fee.

 Some of these types of firms should be avoided, particularly those with really large monthly fees and limited training, but some offer excellent opportunities to learn and profit.